Originally Published November 2020

-Toby: Before going on site we will meet – face to face or virtually – with key departmental contacts in order to define work processes and storage requirements.
+Toby: Before going on site, we will meet – face to face or virtually – with key departmental contacts to define work processes and storage requirements.
 We will also ensure that all plans are up to date so that nothing is missed.

 During the survey itself, we use trained auditors to capture all filing and storage in the workplace using our purpose built FileLOOK app which links directly to our detailed reporting system.

 Our experienced consultants will then review the findings alongside any retention and documentation policies that an organisation has.
-From this we are able to make recommendations for the amounts of filing that are required, and where there are opportunities for either reduction or digitisation.
+From this we can make recommendations for the amounts of filing that are required, and where there are opportunities for either reduction or digitisation.

 Has Covid-19 affected the way in which you carry out your filing and storage audits?